Mexico at a Glance

 If you are seriously contemplating buying a car in Mexico, keep road conditions in mind: In order to conquer potholes and stretches of rocks on the road, a more robust model should be your first choice.
 In order to register your car you need to have proof of ownership and the title of your car as well as proof of your identity and residency in Mexico.

 If nothing else, it is imperative that you have automobile insurance for driving in Mexico.
-If an accident occurs, it is possible that you be taken directly to jail until the police determine who is at fault.
+If an accident occurs, it is possible that you will be taken directly to jail until the police determine who is at fault.
 If you do not have insurance or it does not cover accident damage, you will have to pay out of your own pocket or stay in jail.

 Surprisingly, it is not mandatory to have car insurance in the majority of Mexico.
 Only cars driven in Baja California are legally obliged to be insured.
 But even if you can register your car without having vehicle insurance, you are definitely better off getting one.
 Just like used automobiles, car insurance in Mexico is relatively inexpensive, so there really is no reason not to take out a policy.